bezmoradi/tutorials/go/variable.md

 }
 ```

-In this example, we have two type aliases, `meter` and `centimeter`, both based on the `float64` type.
+In this example, we have two type aliases called `meter` and `centimeter` which are both based on the `float64` type.
 The `convertToCentimeters` function takes a length in meters (of type `meter`) and converts it to centimeters (of type `centimeter`).
 This allows for clear and expressive function signatures, and it makes the code more self-documenting.
 Let's see another example:

 ```go
 func main() {